Xian Nian Kuai le!

 7) I am studying Traditional Chinese Medicine (TCM) Acupuncture at the Hong Kong University.
 As you already know I have been in the medical field for many years and practicing Western Medicine.
 However, learning Eastern Medicine is causing some major growing pains.
 Please Meet Tong Ren, my new anatomically correct acupuncture doll who sits here on our dining room table.

-8) I have a TCM Acupuncture midterm exam here in February and thanks to Bam's Kitchen, I have all kinds of distractions to avoid learning all of those acupuncture points, meridians and theories.
+8) I have a TCM Acupuncture midterm exam here in February and thanks to Healthy World Cuisine, I have all kinds of distractions to avoid learning all of those acupuncture points, meridians and theories.

 9) I dislike hominy (you know that disgusting vegetable that has a weird texture and tastes like soap) in any form it may be served.
 Really?
 Is this an actual food?